JuliaSymbolics/Symbolics.jl/docs/src/manual/solver.md

 - [x] Systems of linear and polynomial equations
 - [x] Some transcendental functions
 - [x] Systems of linear equations with parameters (via `symbolic_linear_solve`)
+- [ ] Equations with radicals
-- [ ] Systems of polynomial equations with parameters
+- [ ] Systems of polynomial equations with parameters and positive dimensional systems
 - [ ] Inequalities

 # References